ONLINE HELP

 The assignment rules between objects and between dynamic objects are as follows:

-• = operator: Copy or taking reference
+• Operator =: Copy or take reference

 = operator